-Students will be required to periodically purchase music, method books, and literature through local retail outlets, mail order, or online.
+Students will be required to periodically purchase music, method books, and

 All jury applied students are required to have a functional nylon string classical guitar.
 Performance majors or students playing a recital must have at least a student performance level classical guitar similar to the ones produced by the Ramirez or Cordoba manufacturers.
 Consult the instructor for direction and advice in this area.
 The recital student should try to acquire a quality instrument before the junior recital.